Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 5. Unzip the files using `tar` or `gunzip`.
 For the large files, I recommend using [Pigz](https://www.zlib.net/pigz/) with pthreads option `-p` and sending job(s) rather than unzipping from the login node as it might slow down the login node.
 6. Run the `HybPiper/reads_first.py` script.
 Use `while` command to run multiple files at once.
 7. Run the `HybPiper/retrieve_sequences.py` script to get gene sequences
-8. Run `mafft` to align the sequences.
+8. Run `MAFFT` to align the sequences.
-9. Run `trimal` to trim the alignments.
+9. Run `TrimAl` to trim the alignments.
-10. Run `raxml` to generate gene trees.
+10. Run `RAxML` to generate gene trees.
 11. Concat the gene trees using `cat` command, each tree in a seperate line.
 12. Run `ASTRAL` to build the species tree.
 ASTRAL is a java application, so its better to run it in the local computer rather than sending job to the cluster.
 It's very fast so you can run in a laptop too!